herbertpdl/react-movie-list/README.md

-REACT MOVIE LIST
+#REACT MOVIE LIST

-- Installing the project
+## Installing the project
-    - Go to client folder and run yarn install
+    - Go to client folder and run 'yarn install'
-    - Go to server folder and run yarn install
+    - Go to server folder and run 'yarn install'

- - Running the project
+## Running the project
-    - Go to client folder and run yarn start
+    - Go to client folder and run 'yarn start'
-    - Go to server folder and run yarn start
+    - Go to server folder and run 'yarn start'

- - To login, you should use the following access
+## Logging-in

   - email: desafio@juntoseguros.com
   - password: 1234